-With the help of the KiBS data, indicator-based reports on the development of parental needs and the care arrangements used are presented regularly (e.g. the brochure “Kindertagesbetreuung Kompakt” published by the BMFSFJ, which compares parental needs with the actual take-up rate for childcare in official statistics).
-In addition, KiBS data are incorporated into other regular and one-time reporting formats (such as the Education Report or the Child and Youth Migration Report).
-The annual KiBS survey not only collects the data for the core indicators to be reported in the trend comparison, but also sets changing thematic focuses or makes additions to the content of the study, depending on the current situation or social discourse.
+The KiBS data is used to present regular indicator-based reports on the development of parental needs and the childcare arrangements used (e.g. the brochure "Kindertagesbetreuung Kompakt" published by the BMFSFJ, which compares parental needs with the take-up rate in official statistics).
+The KiBS data is also included in other regular and one-off reporting formats (such as the Education Report or the Child and Youth Migration Report).
+The annual KiBS survey not only collects the data for the core indicators to be reported in the trend comparison, but also focuses on changing topics or supplements the content of the study, depending on the current situation or social discourse.

-The project’s main publication is the annual DJI Childcare Report (“DJI-Kinderbetreuungsreport”, to be found in the “Results” tab or under “Publications” on the right).
+The most important publication of the project is the annual DJI Childcare Report (“DJI-Kinderbetreuungsreport”, to be found in the “Results” tab or under “Publications” on the right).

 Topics examined include the following from the parents' perspective:

-• The current childcare situation, including informal care arrangements
+• The current childcare situation, including informal childcare arrangements

-• The childcare demands (scope, times, desired forms of care)
+• Childcare needs (scope, times, desired forms of childcare)

 • Existing gaps in childcare

-• The implementation of quality characteristics of the care used
+• The implementation of quality features of the care used

 • Regional disparities

-• Examining the impact of measures to combat the COVID-19 pandemic on childcare
+• Examining the childcare situation during the COVID-19 pandemic

 Target and sample population

-To achieve a nationally as well as federal-state-specific representative sample, KiBS is based on a random selection of children in the target age range.
-There is a two-step procedure for achieving this random selection.
-In the first step, 400 municipalities are randomly selected from the list of cities and towns in Germany.
-Then, in a second step, children with primary residence in the respective municipality are randomly drawn from the population registers of these municipalities.
-Children who were not included in the population register are not part of the sample population.
+In order to achieve a nationally and state-specific representative sample, KiBS is based on a random selection of children in the target age range.
+The procedure for achieving this random selection is two-stage.
+In a first step, 428 municipalities are randomly selected from the list of municipalities in Germany.
+Then, in a second step, children with their primary residence in the respective municipality are randomly drawn from the population registers of these municipalities.
+Children who are not recorded in the population register are not part of the sample population.
 This group is usually very small in Germany.

-Theoretically, this approach allows for true random selection of children in the target age range.
-In reality, however, practical obstacles exist that lead to slight biases in random selection.
-For various reasons (details can be found in Study 8 of the DJI Child Care Report 2020), somewhat lower drawing probabilities occur for certain groups of children.
-KiBS de facto draws a sample from the population registers of children aged three months to ten years.
+In theory, this procedure allows a true random selection of children in the target age range.
+In reality, however, there are practical obstacles that lead to slight distortions in the random selection.
+For various reasons, there are slightly lower sampling probabilities for certain groups of children.
+KiBS draws a de facto sample from the population registers of children aged between three months and ten years.

 Operational sample